Ladybirds

 Expressive arts and design is made up of the following aspects:

-Exploring and using media and materials: children sing songs, make music and dance, and experiment with ways of changing them.
+Creating with materials: children sing songs, make music and dance, and experiment with ways of changing them.
 They safely use and explore a variety of materials, tools and techniques, experimenting with colour,

 design, texture, form and function.